Why Using Coffee Pods Can Potentially Cause a Hormone Imbalance

-While this has been considered healthy for years, there is some new evidence that plastic coffee pods might not be as healthy as previously thought.
-There is some evidence from a study done in 2011 that there are estrogenic compounds in some plastic coffee pods.
+While this has been considered healthy for years, there is new evidence that plastic coffee pods might not be as healthy as previously thought.
+There is even some evidence from a study done in 2011 that there are estrogenic compounds in plastic coffee pods.

 Plastics Have Been Considered Less Healthy Overall